When we use the Internet as a mere tool for sharing information and documents, we usually tend to think of what will happen in the next few hours.

 What usually happens, is that someone finds a “memory” they like, they copy it and make it their own.
 “They found it on the Internet”, so it’s free to use and for free.
 Perhaps you won’t even notice until it’s already happened, if you’re lucky enough to find out, or someone finds out.
 But it’s too late: your primary right on what you created is lost.
 The moral right of authorship.
 Even worse if it’s done for money: someone will earn from your creations and stealing the profit from you.

 Copyright is a given right of any Author or Artist creating something original and new.

 During our continuous research we keep finding samples of pictures which have been around for years.
 For instance, we found pictures used in different newspapers dating back to 2008.
 Meaning that the right of the original photographer might be omitted since the picture was already online and “free to use” by anyone who saw it.
-That’s not how it works, and Artists (of any kind) shall not be left on their own as time passes by.
+That’s not how it works, however, and Artists (of any kind) should not be left on their own as time passes by.

 This is the first stage of a comprehensive and simplified set of tools we are developing for Digital Artists, so they can create more and share as much as they like.
 Safely.
 Future-proof.

 Last update 2017-11-20